 Your doctor will order many laboratory and imaging tests, including a CT or MRI scan.
-These imaging tests are done to help the surgeon pinpoint exact what part of the brain is responsible for the tremor and movement disorder symptoms.
-The images will be used to help the surgeon place the lead in the brain during surgery.
+These imaging tests are done to help the surgeon pinpoint the exact part of the brain responsible for the symptoms.
+The images are used to help the surgeon place the lead in the brain during surgery.

-You might have to see more than one specialist (neurologist, neurosurgeon, psychologist, etc.) to make sure that the procedure is right for you and has the best chances of success.
+You might have to see more than one specialist, such as a neurologist, neurosurgeon, or psychologist, to make sure that the procedure is right for you and has the best chance of success.

 During the days before the surgery:

 The night before and on the day of surgery, follow instructions about: